ISHITA006/SenSync/README.md

 7. Select your iPhone as the debbuging device on Xcode. (insert image)

-8. Go to iPhone Settings, Go to VPN and Device Manager and Trust "".
+8. Go to iPhone Settings, Go to VPN and Device Management and Trust apps from developer "Apple development {appleid} {unique code}".

 9. Click on "run" button in xcode.